 Most employers are bound by both the federal and state wage-and-hour laws and must comply with both laws.
 Where there is a difference between state law and federal law, the law more beneficial to the worker governs.
 As a result, an employer subject to both federal and state wage and hour laws may not disregard state law merely because its wage and hour policies are exempt from, or in compliance with, federal law.
-The Law Offices of David S. Rich, LLC is skilled in representing management in many types of labor and employment matters, including overtime and other wage and hour claims.
+Our litigation attoney at Law Offices of David S. Rich, LLC is skilled in representing management in many types of labor and employment matters, including overtime and other wage and hour claims.

 Which Employees Must My Company Pay Overtime Pay Under Federal Law?